Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Methods

 \end{small}

 where $Z_t$ is a $\beta_t$-dependent normalizer that keeps $\hat{p}$ a normalized probability distribution.
-To simplify the hyperparameter tuning, we adopt an identical forgetting rate for learning each task, i.e., $\beta_i = \beta$ for $i=1,...,t$.
+To simplify the hyperparameter tuning, we adopt an identical forgetting rate in continual learning, i.e., $\beta_i = \beta$ for $i=1,...,t$.
 Then we obtain the loss function: \begin{small}

 \end{small}

 $\theta_{1:t-1}^*$ is the obtained solution for previous tasks, i.e., the old network parameters.
 For AF-1, $\theta_{e,m}=0$, $I_{e,m}=1$, $\lambda_{\rm{AF}} \propto \beta$ and $\lambda_{\rm{SP}} \propto (1-\beta)$.
 For AF-2, $\theta_{e,m}=\theta_{t,m}^*$, $I_{e,m}=F_{t,m}$, $\lambda_{\rm{AF}} \propto \beta / (1-\beta)$ and $\lambda_{\rm{SP}} \propto 1$. $F_{1:t-1}$ is recursively updated by \begin{small}